It is Safe2Say

 If you have any questions about the Title I Parent Policy or would like to serve on a district-wide Title I Parent Council, please contact Mrs. Deitrick, Title I Coordinator.

-If you have questions about Title I at Donald E. Schick Elementary School or would like to volunteer to help with Title I, please contact Mrs. Terri Deitrick, Title I Coordinator, Mr. Marc Walter, Principal and Ms. Elizabeth Myers, Assistant Principal.
+If you have questions about Title I at Donald E. Schick Elementary School or would like to volunteer to help with Title I, please contact Mrs. Terri Deitrick, Title I Coordinator or Mr. Marc Walter, Principal.

 Title I stresses the priority of home and school working together in collaboration.
 Each year, every school that receives Title I services solicits input on the Home-to-School Compact Policy with their working parent organization such as PTO, PTA, PTAC, etc. Each school develops jointly, with parents of children participating in Title I, a written School Parent and Family Engagement Policy that describes how the school will carry out the parental involvement requirements including the development of a School–Parent Compact.
 Schools must update these policies periodically to meet the changing needs of parents and the school.